 Budgets can be quickly forgotten on a night out or in the middle of exams.
 So we’ve put together some useful ideas for staying within your allowance:

-- Put money aside for essentials (in another bank account or a pot) so you’re less tempted to spend it on things you don’t need.
+Put money aside for essentials (in a pot) so you’re less tempted to spend it on things you don’t need.

-- Consider the consequences of overspending – whether that’s living on noodles for a month, or being kicked out of accomodation for missing rent.
+Consider the consequences of overspending – whether that’s living on noodles for a month, or being kicked out of accommodation for missing rent.

 If you’re not sure whether to treat yourself, wait a few weeks.
 If you still want it and can afford it, then go ahead.